January 12, 2018

 Connect with more female business owners and fitness enthusiasts.
 (Successful, badass women keep me inspired and motivated.)

-10 Pull-ups in a row (2018 will go down as the year of the pull-up)
+10 Pull-ups in a row (this will go down as the year of the pull-up)

 Participate in (at least) 2 mud races/obstacle events